As a first-time father, you have many new responsibilities. Protecting your new little one in every way possible is a top priority.

 Why New Dads Need the Best Life Insurance Early On

-A term life insurance policy provides a lump sum cash payout to your family, known as a death benefit.
-They won’t have to pay taxes on this money, and this can help cover end-of-life expenses such as:
+A term life insurance policy provides a tax-free lump sum cash payout to your family, known as a death benefit.
+This can help cover end-of-life expenses such as:

 - Funeral and Burial Costs – Your funeral and burial may cost your family up to $10,000 depending on the type of funeral that they select (or that’s stated in your will).